4 Essential Tips for Living Together

 Saturday - Office

-Now I vacuum and clean surface on an as-needed basis, and mop and deep clean once a week.
+Now I vacuum and clean surfaces on an as-needed basis, and mop and deep clean once a week.

 I also keep a list of home improvement or seasonal cleaning tasks in my Notes app (check sink gaskets, clear pipes, clean windows, clean oven, wash cushions, etc.)

-Side note: We had a robot vaccum for a couple of years.
+Side note: We had a robot vacuum for a couple of years.
 You take some time to program it, figure out when's a good time to have it running and your house magically cleans itself.
-After moving to a two-story house and because we're home most the time, we eventually upgraded our cordless vacuum and vacuum the entire house once a week.
+After moving to a two-story house and because we're home most of the time, we eventually upgraded our cordless vacuum and vacuumed the entire house once a week.

 Trash, Recycling, Compost